hitsz-zuoqi/OE_proj/Chapter2/README.md

-# ICPCUDA
+# ICP-CUDA
 Super fast implementation of ICP in CUDA for compute capable devices 3.5 or higher.
-On an NVIDIA GeForce GTX TITAN X it runs at over __750Hz__ (using projective data assocation).
+On an NVIDIA Tesla V100 it runs at over __750Hz__ (using projective data assocation).
 Last tested with Ubuntu 18.04.2, CUDA 10.1 and NVIDIA drivers 418.39.

 Requires CUDA, includes [Pangolin](https://github.com/stevenlovegrove/Pangolin), [Eigen](https://github.com/stevenlovegrove/eigen) and [Sophus](https://github.com/stevenlovegrove/Sophus) third party submodules.
 I've built it to take in raw TUM RGB-D datasets to do frame-to-frame dense ICP as an example application.